Time Management Techniques In Outlook

 There are times when you give a quick response to an email and there is no need to keep the email try Adding “Do Not Save” To Outlook Quick Access Toolbar.

 Once you have sent a message it is saved automatically in the sent items folder.
-You then open the sent items folder, find the email and file it away.
+Open the sent items folder, find the email and file it away.
 This is time you can save, by filing your email away BEFORE you press Send, it takes discipline.
-Want to know more visit “ Save Sent Items To”.
+Want to know more “ Save Sent Items To”.